 We live and travel in our 1985 VW Westy called IRIE.

 What specs can you tell us about your rig?

 IRIE is a 1985 Volkswagen Westfalia, mileage unknown.
-After a long nationwide search, we found her practically in our backyard, in Mobile, AL. She’s fitted out with 300W of solar, a marine fridge and a propane stove and furnace.
+After a long nationwide search, we found her practically in our backyard, in Mobile, AL. She’s fitted out with a 300W vanlife solar electrical system, a 12V refrigerator and a propane stove and furnace.

 What touches have you added to it to really make it “your own”?

 Westfalias were designed as the perfect campervan.
 So our van was efficiently pre-built with all the basics for life on the road, including beds, kitchen, and storage.
 Still, over the course of our 3 years on the road, we’ve added and taken away loads of features to make Irie home.